DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/appropriate-body-users.md

 - TRN
 - School URN
 - Status (defined below)
-- Induction type (FIP, CIP or DIY)
+- Induction type (shown as Provider-led or School-led with the underlying data reflecting the legacy values: FIP, CIP or DIY)
 - Induction tutor (their email)

 📊🙋 There was an exercise to consider what appropriate body would need